Guinn v. United States: Background

 When Oklahoma was admitted to the Union in 1907, it had adopted a constitution which allowed men of all races to vote, in compliance with the Fifteenth Amendment to the United States Constitution.
 However, state legislators soon passed an amendment to the Oklahoma constitution that required voters to satisfy a literacy test.
-A potential voter could be exempted from the literacy requirement if he could prove either that his grandfathers had been voters or had been citizens of some foreign nation or had served as soldiers before 1866.
-As a result, illiterate whites were able to vote — but not illiterate blacks, whose grandfathers had almost all been slaves and therefore barred from voting or serving as soldiers before 1866.
+A potential voter could be exempted from the literacy requirement if he could prove either that he or a lineal ancestor had been entitled to vote before January 1, 1866, or at that time had resided in some foreign nation.
+As a result, illiterate whites were able to vote — but not illiterate blacks, whose grandfathers had almost all been slaves and therefore barred from voting before 1866.
 In practice these literacy tests were highly subjective, administered by white registrars who discriminated against black voters.
-Oklahoma's amendment followed those of numerous Southern states that had similar grandfather clauses in their constitutions.
+Oklahoma's amendment followed those of numerous Southern states that had similar grandfather clauses in their constitutions, instituted as a means of allowing whites to vote while simultaneously disenfranchising blacks.